karchjd/TauStar/cran-comments.md

 ## Resubmission Notes

 This is a resubmission.
-In this version, I addressed Konstanze Lauseker's comments.
+In this version, I addressed Benjamin Altmann's comments.
 Specifically, I have:

-- Omitted the space in one of the DOIs.
+- Remove the \dontrun{} tag in TauStar-package.Rd.
-- Replaced T/F with TRUE/FALSE.
-- Added an explanation that the function `print.tstest` does not return anything.
-- Removed the `\dontrun` tag.